ivoras/kdbush/README.md

 # KDBsuh

+** This is a fork of the original `MapAppGang/kdbush` code which uses float32 instead of float32 for point data **

 [Godoc is here](https://godoc.org/github.com/MadAppGang/kdbush)

 Package kdbush provides a very fast static spatial index for 2D points based on a flat KD-tree.